threatexpress/domainhunter/README.md

     [*] Cisco Talos: mydomain.com
     [+] mydomain.com: Web Hosting (Score: Neutral)

+Perform all reputation checks for a list of domains at max speed with OCR of CAPTCHAs

+    python3 ./domainhunter.py -f <domainslist.txt> -t 5 --ocr

-Search for available domains with search term of "dog", max results of 100, and check reputation
+Search for available domains with keyword term of "dog", max results of 100, and check reputation

-    python3 ./domainhunter.py -q dog -r 100 -c
+    python3 ./domainhunter.py -k dog -r 100 -c
      ____   ___  __  __    _    ___ _   _   _   _ _   _ _   _ _____ _____ ____
     |  _ \ / _ \|  \/  |  / \  |_ _| \ | | | | | | | | | \ | |_   _| ____|  _ \
     | | | | | | | |\/| | / _ \  | ||  \| | | |_| | | | |  \| | | | |  _| | |_) |